N. P. Datta

-Vice Admiral Nar Pati Datta AVSM (1 April 1922 – 10 October 2003) was an Indian Navy admiral.
+Vice Admiral Nar Pati Datta, PVSM, AVSM (1 April 1922 – 10 October 2003) was an Indian Navy admiral.

 Early career

 After taking an M.A. from Government College Lahore in 1943, Datta taught at the college as an English literature lecturer for a year.
 On 30 June 1944, he was commissioned a sub-lieutenant in the Royal Indian Navy Volunteer Reserve (RINVR).

 Post-Independence

 He received a regular commission in the Indian Navy post-Independence, and was promoted substantive lieutenant-commander on 30 December 1954.
 He attended the Defence Services Staff College at Wellington, and was promoted commander on 31 December 1959.
 During his career, he specialised in torpedoes and anti-submarine warfare.

 Datta successively commanded the Whitby-class frigate INS Talwar (F140), the Hunt-class destroyer INS Ganga (D94) and the cruiser INS Mysore (C60).
 In 1969, he attended a course at the Imperial Defence College (now the Royal College of Defence Studies) in London, and served as naval adviser to the High Commissioner of India to the United Kingdom at India House, London from December 1969 to April 1972.
 He also served as Fleet Operations Officer Western Fleet and as Director of Naval Plans at Naval HQ.